How to Bond With Your Dog or Puppy

 Most owners waste an opportunity twice-a-day by giving their dog bowls of food in exchange for nothing.
 At Zen Dog Training we recommend you use regular meals and kibble during obedience training, socialization exercises, and taking treats from your fingers and hands.
 Your dog will learn to expect good things from people!

 Young children should be included but supervised and especially encouraged to move on to obedience games as another great way to improve the bond.
 Toddlers and those too young to participate can be included too.
 During socialization exercises adults can toss treats or place them at the feet of toddlers or baby carriages to create positive associations.

 Remember: You should still feed your puppy from the food bowl.
 However, taking one meal-a-day and dedicating that food to bonding, training, and socialization games will foster the kind of trust that is essential in having a confident “Zen Dog.”

-Check out our 6 week Online Puppy Course for Zen Dog Training puppy games and solutions to: play biting, house training, leash walking…
+Check out our 6 week Online Puppy Course that includes all our Zen Dog Training puppy games and solutions to: play biting, house training, leash walking, and more!